 City Council will decide whether to make a UGB expansion request in the next review cycle, and Metro will decide whether Sherwood West is an appropriate area for expansion.
-With local acceptance of the Sherwood West Concept Plan, the City will have the ability to request a UGB expansion to include Sherwood West in 2024.
+With local acceptance of the Sherwood West Concept Plan, the City will have the ability to request a UGB expansion to include all or part of Sherwood West in 2024.
 The Metro Council must review and report on the regional 20-year land supply UGB every six years and, if necessary, adjust the UGB to meet land needs for that 20-year period.
 Metro's next review of the land supply will occur in 2024.

-Possible timing for these decisions is included in the "Future Development Timeline" in Appendix A.
+Possible timing for these decisions is included in the "Future Development Timeline" in Appendix A and the phasing strategy in Appendix N.